Manually creating ingress definitions for IBM App Connect instances in an Azure Kubernetes Service (AKS) cluster

 Procedure

-To expose a switch server to external traffic, you must create an ingress route immediately after you create the switch server because during its initialization, the switch server will need to provide a TLS host name (defined in an ingress resource) in order to request a certificate for this host.
+To expose a switch server to external traffic, you must create an ingress resource immediately after you create the switch server because during its initialization, the switch server will need to provide a TLS host name (defined in an ingress resource) in order to request a certificate for this host.
 To prevent certificate-related errors from the ingress controller, the host name in the generated certificate and the TLS host name that is defined in your ingress resource must match.

 Procedure